davorg/snds/README.md

 Utilities
 ---------

-get_ms_data - Gets the two current data files for your SNDS account.
+get_snds_data - Gets the two current data files for your SNDS account.